yacinecheikh/custom-linux/README.md

 This distro is mostly an auto-installer for lightweight, configurable and user-friendly Alpine systems.

-Currently, the Custom iso is just an Alpine iso with new files under /media/cdrom to install a Custom setup.
+The project is used to patch the latest Alpine images and generate a Custom live iso.

-This repository contains the tools used to build this iso.
+Building the iso this way allows Custom to work on every architecture that is supported by Alpine Linux.

 The goals i try to follow while adding features to this project are: